 Going to a two-year college first helps you finish your basic classes and lower-division courses at a cheaper price, which can lighten the financial burden for you and your family.

-Because of this, picking community college can be a smart way to save cash.
+Additionally, many states in the US now offer tuition-free college at the community college level.
+Because of this, picking community college can be a smart way to save some cash.

 If you are uncertain about your major or career path, community college provides a flexible environment (and affordable cost) for exploration.
 You can take different courses and find out what interests you.